lupyuen/visual-zig-nuttx/README.md

 We see that Pressure (`value1`), Temperature (`value2`) and Humidity (`value`) are returned correctly by the C Version of the Sensor App.

-Something got messed up in the Auto-Translation from C to Zig.
+Something got messed up in the Auto-Translation from C [(sensortest.c)](https://github.com/lupyuen/incubator-nuttx-apps/blob/pinedio/testing/sensortest/sensortest.c) to Zig [(sensortest.zig)](https://github.com/lupyuen/visual-zig-nuttx/blob/0d3617dbcae5ae9836b5a70ba2026c75e12a00ce/sensortest.zig#L32-L417).
 Let's find out why...

 # Fix Sensor App